 What to do in Glasgow?

-To visit Glasgow is to discover the largest city in Scotland.
-Often neglected during short stay in Scotland for the benefit of its elegant and legendary neighbor, the capital Edinburgh, Glasgow is worth the detour.
+To visit Glasgow is to discover Scotland’s largest city.
+Often neglected during short stays in Scotland in favor of its elegant and mythical neighbor, the capital Edinburgh, Glasgow is nevertheless worth a detour.

-An industrial and cultural city, Glasgow has been named “city of architecture and design “, “city of culture” and “city of sport”.
-Dynamic and modern, Glasgow is one of the most interesting European cities to see.
+An industrial and cultural city, Glasgow has variously been named the “city of architecture and design ”, “city of culture” and “city of sport”.
+Vibrant and modern, Glasgow is one of the most interesting European cities to see.

-Then find all my tips to spend at he best family holiday, ideas of things to do if it rains during your stay in Glasgow (which is likely!)
-And the selection of the best accommodation in the city.
+Then find all my advice for having the best possible stay with your family, ideas for things to do if it ever rains during your stay in Glasgow (which is very likely!) as well as a selection of the best accommodation in the city.

 So what to do in Glasgow?